 - As previously discussed, I'm not entirely sure when F A Egleton actually stopped trading.
-Ward’s street directories list it up to and including 1903, but the London Gazette of 5 November 1901 (PDF) carries a winding-up order for F A Egleton Limited at 5 London Road.
+Ward’s street directories list it up to and including 1903, but page 7205 of the 5 November 1901 London Gazette carries a winding-up order for F A Egleton Limited at 5 London Road.
 This discrepancy seems too large to be accounted for by publishing deadlines, since surely the 1903 directory didn’t go to press as early as 1901.
 I’ve since noticed that one of the vintage photos in the stairwell at the Ship of Fools pub shows numbers 5 and 7 for let, and is dated “c.1902”, though I’m not sure what evidence this dating is based on.
-Other information I’ve uncovered since publishing my F A Egleton article comes from the London Gazette of 29 July 1902 (PDF), which advertises a September 1902 auction of the leasehold, goodwill, and equipment of F A Egleton.
+Other information I’ve uncovered since publishing my F A Egleton article comes from page 4914 of the 29 July 1902 London Gazette, which advertises a September 1902 auction of the leasehold, goodwill, and equipment of F A Egleton.

 - Date of opening provided by the Marks & Spencer Company Archive (personal communication, 2012).
 Ward’s directories don’t list Marks and Spencer Ltd at this address until 1908, probably because the 1907 volume had already gone to press when the new shop opened in December 1906.
 Size, shape, and configuration of shop determined using information from the Marks & Spencer Company Archive (personal communication as above), the photo shown in the article, and knowing what the interior looks like today.
 Information on goods being kept out on display (and the fact that this was unusual) comes from the Marks & Spencer Company Archive website (1900–1920 section).